 U: Trailers up to 3.5 t GVW for vehicles in class D2

-A distance-based toll is payable in Hungary for vehicles with a permissible gross vehicle weight of over 3.5 t.
-This means that motorhomes, buses, and lorries have been required to pay a distance-based electronic toll since January 2024, which is recorded via the HU-GO system.
+A distance-based toll is payable in Hungary for vehicles with a permissible gross weight of over 3.5 t GVW.
+This means that motorhomes, buses, and lorries have been required to pay a distance-dependent electronic toll since January 2024, which is recorded via the HU-GO system.
 In these cases, the distance-based toll replaces the vignette, so no additional vignette is required.

-Order your vignette conveniently online and choose the right validity period for Hungary and Slovenia.
-Discover the impressive Bükk National Park or visit the remarkable cities of Slovenia.
-We wish you a pleasant journey.
+Order your vignette conveniently online for Hungary and Slovenia.
+Discover the impressive Bükk National Park or visit the wonderful cities of Slovenia.
+We wish you a pleasant journey and are always available to help with any further questions by email.
+Feel free to also use our route planner to plan your journey and get suitable toll products displayed.